 Transcripts of marks from all universities attended are required.
 (This also applies to McGill students.)
 For all applicants, the academic records must include: transcripts in the original language with official translations, listing courses and grades for each year of study, as well as confirmation of degree conferrals.
 The degree conferral information must appear either on the transcript itself or upload the separate degree/diploma certificate confirming the full name of the degree and the date it was awarded to you.
 These documents must bear the signature of the registrar and the official seal or stamp of the institution.
 Please check the International Degree Equivalency website for more information regarding your particular country: International Degrees

 3. Letters of Recommendation

 Two confidential letters of recommendation must be uploaded by professors who have taught you, preferably in your chosen area of specialization and who can assess your research potential.
 There is no special form for these letters.
 They may be written on letterhead, with a date (no more than 12 months) and signature and then uploaded or typed directly onto the space provided to the referee.
 The letters should be specific as to which program the applicant has applied and include information that would aid the admissions committee in making an informed decision; the referee must indicate his/her position and full contact information at the institution on the letter.
 It is preferred that e-reference letters be sent from a valid institutional or corporate e-mail address.
 Faxes or copies are not admissible.

 The Graduate Management Admission Test is required of all applicants.
 This examination is administered by Pearson Vue (Institution code 58H-MN-62).
-The minimum GMAT score required is 600 (or at least 70% equivalency).
+The minimum GMAT score required is 70% equivalency.
 It is your responsibility to ensure that test scores are forwarded to our office directly by Pearson Vue.
 GMAT tests written in the last five years will be considered valid.
 In order to ensure timely receipt of scores, you are strongly encouraged to take the test in the preceding Fall to meet the January 15 deadline.